-Chapter five considers co-operation when expedient and co-operation for mutual benefit.
-I consider mutual benefit is the non-contradictory, rational position that is required for sustainability.
-I introduce Rawl's original position and the notion of human rights that grounds principles of non-discrimination.
-I then consider how data collection, discrimination, and equity seem jumbled and recommend we set out two distict steps.
-Firstly, refraining from discriminating and then secondly employing an algorithm that doesn't reintroduce discriminating.
+I argue that mutual benefit is the non-contradictory, rational position that is required for sustainability.
+I introduce something along the lines of Rawl's original position and the veil of ignorance, and then the notion of human rights that grounds principles of non-discrimination for sustainability.
+I then consider how data collection, discrimination, and equity often seem jumbled and it can be far from clear who the primary beneficiaries are supposed to be, and how the intervention is supposed to empower those people.
+I recommend we set out two distinct steps: Firstly, refraining from discrimination.
+Secondly, employing a selection algorithm that doesn't reintroduce discrimination.
 Equity criterion were supposed to be about better futures for more of us, not something expedient for people to appeal to to entrench better futures for an increasingly small minority.